 4. Outdoor Meeting

-Here’s how to organize an outdoor team meeting:
+Here’s how to plan an outdoor meeting:

 This way, you can enjoy your outdoor meeting without facing the ongoing pressure of taking meeting notes.
 Just keep your phone close to whoever is talking, and you’re good to go!

-5. Pet Peeves and Guilty Pleasures
+5. Guilty Pleasures and Pet Peeves

 1. Silent Brainstorming